Week 16 Fantasy Football Rankings: Positional Overview, Guide and Advice

 Doug Baldwin got the touchdowns against the San Francisco 49ers, but the Seahawks will have to take plenty of shots down the field against the Chiefs.
 Based on the way that defense has played this year, Lockett will be able to complete a few of those opportunities and has a good chance to get into the end zone.

-Conversely, risky options like Brandin Cooks, Jarvis Landry and Corey Davis can stay on your bench this week if you have reasonable alternatives.
+Conversely, risky options such as Brandin Cooks, Jarvis Landry and Corey Davis can stay on your bench this week if you have reasonable alternatives.
 They all have seen reduced targets in recent weeks and are likely to put up a dud instead of helping you win your matchup.

 Tight End